Ball bearing warranties, or the lack thereof.

 In other words, someone who only handled tire installation and pressures for the team.
 How pro is that?
 I chatted a bit with this mechanic and walked away from the conversation, determined to find these magical tires and getting myself up to "Sauser" speed.

 Of course I was not the only bike nerd watching the race, so when I went out to buy the new black gold addition to my bike, it was sold out everywhere.
 After finding them in an obscure web shop and paying well over MSRP, I ripped the sidewalls on both tires during the second and third ride.
 I don’t remember ever buying tires from the same brand again.

 Stuff happens, but twice to a new set of tires does not encourage me to buy from the same brand again.

-I always felt that as long as we make a top quality product, we are going to have a low number of returns and that rule holds up until today.
+- Feel that as long as we make top quality products, we are going to have a low number of returns and that rule holds up until today.
 We have calculated a small margin for error in our pricing, because we know our products are not perfect.

 With that said, at Kogel Bearings we believe in the honor system.
 Our golden rule is: if you claim your fifth warranty and the neighbor shop has not claimed any, that’s when we start asking our ‘very few questions’.

 I hope this mentality works as an inspiration for the rest of the bike industry (I am calling on you, tire, ball bearing and wheel makers!).
 If we all back up our products with a flexible warranty, it will be a strong motivation to build a better product.

 Show me the mechanic that has never heard: "I'm telling you bro, I was just riding along and then this happened.
 That must be warranty for sure....."